alistaircol/ac-website/content/articles/publish-database-container-with-structure-and-data-for-ci.md

 ---
-title: "Creating a private Docker container with database structure and data for CI"
+title: "Building a database as private Docker image with structure and data for CI"
 author: "Ally"
-summary: "Building a private Docker container with custom structure and data for legacy apps for a slightly easier CI pipeline"
+summary: "Building a private Docker image with custom structure and data, for a legacy app for a slightly easier CI pipeline"
 publishDate: 2020-12-08T12:00:00+01:00
 tags: ['mysql', 'docker', 'ci']
-draft: true
+draft: false
 ---

-**Rationale**: Application is quite old and is *very* database heavy in its testing and is unfeasible for it to be changed.
+**Rationale**: A major application is quite old and is *very* database heavy in its testing, and is unfeasible for it to be changed.
-This has made the testing of this application quite cumbersome - involving a script to pull the structure of all tables, and certain other data tables where it's too much for fixture data.
-Extracting this data to sqlite database too is a possibility but might cause different issues.
+This has made the testing of this application quite cumbersome - involving a script to pull the structure of all tables, and certain other data tables (where it's too tricky for it to be a static fixture data file) prior to running the test suite.
+Extracting this data to `sqlite` database too is a possibility but might cause different issues.

-The applications framework has a [plugin](https://github.com/lorenzo/cakephp-fixturize) which can load [fixture](https://phpunit.readthedocs.io/en/9.3/fixtures.html) data from a database table, which is ideal for the applications use-case.
-Though others will load fixture data from a CSV.
+The framework has a [plugin](https://github.com/lorenzo/cakephp-fixturize) which can load [fixture](https://phpunit.readthedocs.io/en/9.3/fixtures.html) data from a database table, which is ideal for the applications use-case.

-The framework does all its testing in a schema predictably called `testing`.
+The framework does all its testing in a schema called `testing`.

 The test cases `setUpBeforeClass` will behind-the-scenes copy any structure from fixtures (from the `testing_fixtures` schema) and populate from `testing_fixtures` if configured, else from a csv, or no data.